auraphp/auraphp.github.io/_posts/2013-12-12-aura-v2-web-project.markdown

 As with the Aura v1, configuration files are located in `{$PROJECT_PATH}/config` directory.
-Previously, they were single files, labaled for the config mode.
+Previously, they were single files, labeled for the config mode.
 In Aura v2, config files are organized into subdirectories by config mode.
 (The config mode is still stored in the `_mode` file in the config directory.)